lestrrat-go/msgpack/README.md

 # STATUS

-* Requires more testing for array/map types
+* Requires more testing for array/map/struct types
-* Structs are not yet (directly) supported, but it currently works if you declare the `EncodeMsgpack` method and the `DecodeMsgpack` method, respectively
 * No performance comparisons have been made.
 For all practical purposes this library could easily be the slowest of them all.

 # DESCRIPTION